Skip to main content

 Meet the Mothers

 Formal associations of artisanal fishermen in Marine Extractive Reserves.
-An association of youth representatives from communities in Pará state active in local governance

-• Offers training events for public management
+• Organizes training events for public leaders and municipal staff.

 • Serves as a global exchange platform